liamhays/hpex/README.md

 2. Command line interface but a lot of typing for a single file transfer
 3. Also somewhat-old interface

-That's not to say that HPex is perfect, but it suits me and it has a lot of features nothing else has.
+To be fair, HPex isn't perfect either, but it fulfills my needs and hopefully works for you too.

 # Using HPex's GUI
 When you start HPex without any arguments on the command line, it